OpenCadia/OpenCadia/README.md

 # ![PYOBD](/pyobd.gif) PYOBD
 **This is the free PC program for car diagnostics, aka. reading and displaying your cars OBD2 data(tests, sensors, DTC faults/reset, graphs of live sensor data).
 If your car supports obd2(which for the last 20 years most of the cars do), then you only need an elm327 adapter and a laptop with this program to diagnose your car.
 The program is free and open source and it is the only free program that exists for obd2, with this level of functionality, as far as I know.
 The program is the remake of the program PYOBD.
 It works on Python3 and all new libraries.
 It was tested on Linux, Windows, and it should work on Mac too.**

-You can download the Windows version from here(it may be recognized as malware, but it is made from code you see here - so it is not malware): https://drive.google.com/file/d/1rd7iy0W2UMNcN7lgjeoanI0s1tZgfCcu/view?usp=sharing
+You can download the Windows executable version from here - so no install is needed(it may be recognized as malware, but it is made from code you see here - so it is not malware): https://drive.google.com/file/d/1rd7iy0W2UMNcN7lgjeoanI0s1tZgfCcu/view?usp=sharing

 NOTE: On Windows you will need a suitable driver for your ELM327 device(on Linux it is not needed).
 You can download drivers from here:  http://www.totalcardiagnostics.com/support/Knowledgebase/Article/View/1/0/how-to-install-elm327-usb-cable-on-windows-and-obd2-software <br/>